 The bedrock of this theory is that every system wants harmony and balance.
 While most individuals in any group conform to the status quo, some will always disrupt the equilibrium.
 Here, systems theory maintains that the system itself will keep things ticking over.

-Trying to improve the system –our goal at Landmark Recovery of helping one million people recover from addiction is an example – is the antithesis of systems theory.
+Trying to improve the system – with our goal at Landmark Recovery to help one million people recover from addiction as an example – is the antithesis of systems theory.

 2) Public Health Model

 The public health model places a firm focus on the overall health of the general public, whereas our traditional healthcare model is centered on the health of each individual.